When it comes to your next property renovation – have you got your finances sorted?

 The banks will always prefer a building contract of some sort to be provided.

-Kevin: Once you get the contract done, should you talk to the bank before that so that you can structure the contract around the financing needs?
+Kevin: Should you talk to the bank before that so that you can structure the contract around the financing needs?

 In the case of a major structural renovation and improvement, you’re probably spending $100,000 to $300,000 or $400,000, depending how much, so obviously it would make sense to get a pre-approval to make sure you’ve got the funding at that level.